 Treatments may include:

-Iontophoresis.
-This FDA-approved procedure uses electricity to temporarily turn off the sweat gland.
+Iontophoresis: This procedure uses electricity to temporarily turn off the sweat gland.
 It is most effective for sweating of the hands and feet.
 The hands or feet are placed into water, and then a gentle current of electricity is passed through it.
 The electricity is gradually increased until the patient feels a light tingling sensation.
-The therapy lasts about 10-20 minutes and requires several sessions.
+The therapy lasts about 10 to 20 minutes and requires several sessions.
 Side effects include skin cracking and blisters, although rare.

-Botox.
-Botulinum toxin type A (Botox) is FDA approved for the treatment of severe underarm sweating, a condition called primary axillary hyperhidrosis.
-Small doses of purified botulinum toxin injected into the underarm temporarily block the nerves that stimulate sweating.
+Botox: Botulinum toxin type A (Botox) is used to treat severe underarm sweating.
+This condition is called primary axillary hyperhidrosis.
+Botulinum toxin injected into the underarm temporarily block the nerves that stimulate sweating.
 Side effects include injection-site pain and flu-like symptoms.
-If you are considering Botox for other areas of excessive sweating talk to your doctor in detail.
 Botox used for sweating of the palms can cause mild, but temporary weakness and intense pain.

-- Endoscopic thoracic sympathectomy (ETS).
-In severe cases, a minimally-invasive surgical procedure called sympathectomy may be recommended when other treatments fail.
+In severe cases, a minimally-invasive surgical procedure called sympathectomy may be recommended when other treatments do not work.
 The procedure turns off the signal that tells the body to sweat excessively.
 It is usually done on patients whose palms sweat much more heavily than normal.
 It may also be used to treat extreme sweating of the face.
 ETS does not work as well for those with excessive armpit sweating.
-See: ETS surgery

 Call your health care provider if you have: